 I’m pretty sure I’m ready to buy.
 Now what?

 Almost, but first you need to talk to a lender to get pre-qualified.
 Before they will consider your offer, most sellers will require you to give them proof of funds (ie. bank statement) if you are paying cash for the house or a letter from a lender saying you are “pre-qualified” or “pre-approved” for a loan.
 This letter will include the amount and terms of the loan they have discussed with you.
 Pre-qualification and pre-approval are similar with the primary difference being the amount of documentation you need to provide to the lender.
 With a pre-qualification, generally you can just answer questions about your job status, income and debts over the phone.
 With a pre-approval, you usually need to provide the lender more information and documentation, so the process may take a bit longer.
 With either process the lender will check your credit before issuing the letter.
-If you have good credit and the bulk of your income comes from a steady paying job that you have had for a while then it’s likely you can get a quick pre-qualification over the phone.
-However, if you’re self employed, recently changed jobs or your credit is questionable then you will likely be required to provide documentation and the process of getting pre-approved could take a few days.
+If you have good credit and the bulk of your income comes from a long-standing, steady-paying job, then it’s likely you can can get pre-qualified over the phone.
+However, if you’re self-employed, have recently changed jobs, or have less than stellar credit, you will likely be required to provide documentation, and the process of getting pre-approved could take a few days.

 Don’t worry too much about which lender you use to pre-qualify you because you are not obligated to use that lender.
 You can shop around for different mortgage products and rates.
 Generally you have until 5 days after your Offer to Purchase is accepted to actually apply for a loan.
 But here’s a word of caution: Don’t use internet lenders (i.e., lenders that don’t have a local presence)!